 WAYANAD is one of the exotic hill stations of Kerala and it is famous for its wildlife sanctuaries, heritage sites, camping and trekking.
 People prefer to trek through the trails leading up to the rugged Chembra peak.

 PERIYAR wildlife sanctuary is located in the middle of the Cardamom hills, wrapped with the blankets of savannah grasslands.
 It is a prominent location for the tiger and elephant preserve.
 ALLEPPEY owes its rich natural beauty to its clear backwaters.

 KOCHI is another town popular for its spices.
 Its Sunset cruise frames utopian scenery with sun colouring the backwaters.
 St. Francis Church is one of the oldest churches highlighting the colonial touch.

 MUNNAR, situated in the Idukki district is a hamlet in Kerala.
 It is one of a kind for the glorious tea plantations and the greenery.
 The favourite sport to explore here is cycling, tandem rides and paragliding.
 The landmark of this place is the Eravikulam national park.

-BEACHES: Kerala rests conveniently on the coastline of Arabian Sea.
+Kerala rests conveniently on the coastline of the Arabian Sea.
 It is an abode to some of the world’s best beachscapes.
-Their exotic and gentle relaxing winds acts as a great saviour to the rest of India’s sun-kissed locations.
-Among the many, these three beaches tops our list.
+Their exotic and gentle relaxing winds act as a great saviour to the rest of India’s sun-kissed locations.
+Among the many, these three beaches top our list.

-The Marari Beach is another famous beach, known for its lovely and bohemian resorts.
+Marari Beach is another famous beach, known for its lovely bohemian resorts.
 It is 11km away from Alleppey.

-Third favourite pick has to be the Varkala beach.
-The speciality of this beach is that, it is the only beach with huge cliffs alongside and it has many spas, shops and food courts that you can explore.
+My third favourite pick has to be the Varkala beach.
+The speciality of this beach is that it is the only beach with huge cliffs alongside and it has many spas, shops and food courts that you can explore.
 Sunset from these beaches adds a cherry on top to the waves creating magical symphonies.